Anthonyive/Research-Mapping-Uncanny-Valley/README.md

 - Goal: help answer what makes text creepy
     - Learn and apply skills of natural language processing
     - Learn what to avoid for AI design and human-computer interaction
-    - Understandthepsychologyofhumans:whyare creatures or scenarios scary?
+    - Understand the psychology of humans: why are creatures or scenarios scary?
-- Skills needed: Python, interest in NLP

 ![Uncanny Valley](./Presentations/overview.png)